ayoung19/cse110-lab1/README.md

 5. ~~*Waiola Shave Ice*~~ *Matsumoto Shave Ice*

 ## New Year's Bucket List
-Because of how badly I've personally responded to quarantine, instead of having a list of New Year's resolutions, I have a very low-expectation bucket list that'll hopefully help push me to getting my life back together:
+Because of how badly I've personally responded to quarantine, instead of having a list of New Year's resolutions, I have a very low-expectation bucket list for this year that'll hopefully help push me to getting my life back together:
 - [x] Attend a remote class
 - [ ] Surf
 - [ ] Go to the gym